aptos-foundation/AIPs/aips/aip-41.md

 This begs the question of what should happen when `generate()` is called twice in the same Aptos transaction?
 Possibilities are:

  a.
-Maintain the same behavior: `generate` returns the same randomness across repeated calls in the same TXN
+Maintain the same behavior: `generate` returns the same randomness across repeated calls in the same TXN.

  b.
 Abort upon repeated calls: `generate` returns randomness `r` in the 1st call and aborts if ever called again.
 This prevents developers from misusing `generate` by assuming different calls return different results.

  c.
-Return different randomness upon different calls.
+Return different randomness for different calls.
 This also prevents developers from misusing `generate`.
 I am not sure if this would make it harder for external applications to track from which `generate` call a piece of randomness was produced.

 ## Reference Implementation